 Classic Bad Advice Example: Getting advice on how to fuck from a virgin.

-3) Meet them where they are, not where you are.
 It’s difficult for many of us to step outside of ourselves and to imagine the place others may be stuck in.
 Many of us have the tendency to project our own issues and successes onto others even when it’s not warranted.
 Giving advice based on your life situation and not theirs is ineffective at best and embarrassing at worst.

 Bad Advice Example: In response to someone talking about a petty argument with their sister.